 Right Panel (Inspector)

 Press i or click the icon in the top right to toggle.
-Contents switch based on what’s selected on the canvas.
+The right panel hosts only the Inspector — its contents switch based on what’s selected on the canvas.
+(Logs, Queue, Trace, Version History, and Workspace are not here — they live in the Bottom Panel.)

 Right Panel